 7. Spectacle of Light

 Set around Sudeley Castle’s ten award-winning gardens, historic ruins, and woodland, the trail even passes Queen Katherine Parr’s tomb (Henry VIII’s sixth and surviving wife).
 Bathed in soft, glowing candlelight, it is the only UK festive light trail with such a significant historical element.
 Visitors can also visit the Castle gift shop afterwards to browse unique Christmas gifts and souvenirs.
-To learn more head here.
+To learn more, head here.